choderalab/ensembler/README.md

 MSMSeeder
 =========

-Generation of diverse protein structural ensembles, for the initialization of molecular dynamics simulations and subsequent construction of Markov state models.
+Software pipeline used to generate diverse protein structural ensembles, for the purpose of seeding multiple parallel molecular dynamics simulations, and subsequent construction of Markov state models.

 Authors
 -------